YannickJadoul/PyGellermann/README.md

   - `rng` : `np.random.Generator`, optional

-    A NumPy random number generator (default: None, which uses the default NumPy random number generator).
+    A NumPy random number generator (default: `None`, which uses the default NumPy random number generator).

+  - `max_iterations` : `int`, optional

+    The maximum number of iterations to try to generate all Gellermann series (default: `None`, which tries indefinitely).

   - `kwargs`